alexunderch/alexunderch.github.io/_posts/2026-09-14-its-all-about-the-journey.md

 ## Research hypotheses

 - Hodge and loop-gain diagnostics can predict practically relevant instability.
-- Sheaf-valued overlaps reduce structural incompatibility in factorized coordination.
+- Sheaf-valued overlaps reduce structural incompatibility in factorised coordination.
 - ADMM feedback is more stable or diagnosable than damped Max-Sum in an identifiable class of problems.
 - Learned restrictions can stabilize public modes while preserving useful private diversity.
 - Local certificates remain informative under stochasticity and asynchrony.